secugrow/workshop_setup/README.md

 'npm install -g appium'

 ### Android SDK and build-tools
 There are serval ways to get Android SDK and the buildtools.
-E.g. you can install Android Studio or you do it manually
+E.g. you can install Android Studio or you use the sdkmanager (https://developer.android.com/tools/sdkmanager)

 ## Installation for Windows